PuneetMatharu/learn-cpp-through-projects/README.md

-# Learn C++ Through Projects
+# Live transport network monitor project

-Personal repository for working on the projects available at https://www.learncppthroughprojects.com.
+Personal repository for working through the live transport network monitor project available at https://www.learncppthroughprojects.com.

-Currently working on the live transport network monitor project.

-### Live transport network monitor project description
+### Project description

----

 The city transport company wants to distribute the number of passengers across their lines to balance the network load.
 They want to create a program that receives live information about passengers' trips and produces travel suggestions that will help keep the network balanced.